Trio of football Lions sign with colleges

 Holmes also noted the players should not only thank their parents, but also their "grandparents, brothers, sisters, aunties, uncles and others who have helped you reached this point."
 He added the support group needs to continue to encourage the players to get their degrees.

-Holt earned first-team All-District 7-5A Division I honors at QB despite missing the last 2.5 district games.
+Holt earned first-team All-District 7-5A Division I honors at QB despite missing the last 2.5 district games due to injury.
 He connected of 103 of 195 passing attempts for 2,032 yards, along with 21 TDs and seven interceptions.
 The senior transfer from Manor rushed for 394 yards and four TDs on 76 carries.

 "No. 1, (KC) was close to home," Holt said of his choice of the Rangers.
 "Me, coming off the injury I need some support.
 They have a great program, one of the best Jucos in Texas."